dmoritz10/travel/README.md

 On trip maintenance

-make Type required with select make Rrip Name, Destinations, countries required
+make Type required with select make Trip Name, Destinations, countries required

 on Destination Maintenance
   make all required

-x - Disable rebuikd bottom is no dests
+x - Disable rebuikd bottom is no dests x - Search on places

-Search
+Move reservations import to drop-down
-Move import to drop-down
+Move Trips import to drop-down

+Change main menu

+Design, develop a timeline